mobu-of-the-world/mobu/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br />
+Launches the test runner.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about [Test runner](https://nodejs.org/docs/latest-v18.x/api/test.html) for more information.

 ### `npm run build`